Domain Wintergardens: Construction

 The gardens were designed by Gummer and Ford, showing considerable influence from the English partnership of Edwin Lutyens and Gertrude Jekyll and the Arts and Crafts movement.

 Initially only the Temperate House was built.
 This was opened and presented to the people of Auckland on 12 October 1921.
 The courtyard, the Tropical House, and the Fernery were added later in the 1920s.
 The initial stage cost £4000 to build.
 The second stage was constructed by Fletcher Building at a cost of £19500.

 The Mayor of Auckland City, George Baildon, officially opened the completed Wintergardens on 2 May 1928.

 Renovations

 Many of the statues in the courtyard were added in 1945, and the sunken pond in the centre of the gardens was installed in 1954.

 A significant reconstruction project was undertaken during 1993 and 1994 to renovate the Wintergardens.

 On 1 December 2013, the Tropical House of the Wintergardens became the first place in New Zealand to have the giant Amorphophallus titanum in flower.
 This plant can take 10 years to flower, with the flower smelling of rotting flesh.

+The glass houses were restored again between 2021 and 2023 at a cost of $5.62m.